deeplearninc/relaax/README.md

 ## [System Architecture](#contents)

 ## [RELAAX Clients](#contents)
-Client is small library which could be used with the Environment implemented in many popular laguages or embedded into specialised hardware systems.
+Client is small library which could be used with the Environment implemented in many popular programming languages or embedded into specialised hardware systems.
 Currently client support ALE, OpenAI gym, and OpenAI Universe Environments.
-Later on we are planning to implement client code in C/C++, Ruby, GO, etc. to simplify integration of other inveronments.
+Later on we are planning to implement client code in C/C++, Ruby, GO, etc. to simplify integration of other environments.

 ###  [Clients-Agents eXchange protocol](#contents)